spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/handling-uploads-with-react.md

 ### Customizing the file properties

-When uploading a file, some properties appear by default: its extension, filesize and a remove or download button (respectively for the attachment or component component).
+When uploading a file, some properties appear by default: its extension, filesize and a remove or download button (respectively for the attachment or collection component).

 You can customize what is displayed here by using the `propertiesView` scoped slot: